A Cinematic Opera in Three Acts

 Light spreads across the world — but it is followed by darkness.

-The Requiem becomes the emotional core — a space where memory and mourning converge.
+The act confronts catastrophe and loss, the fragility of civilization and the deepest forms of human grief.
+The Requiem becomes its emotional core — a space where memory and mourning converge.

 Mission